-Florida judge rules Trump can’t skirt Twitter’s terms just because he was president in latest legal setback
+Florida judge rules Trump can’t skirt Twitter’s terms just because he was president, in latest legal setback

 The move followed a ruling from another Florida federal judge earlier this month who granted a similar request to move Trump’s lawsuit against Google-owned YouTube to a California court.
 Trump, who has asked a court to mandate that Twitter restore his account, has also filed a class-action lawsuit against Facebook, arguing, with little substantiation, that social media giants are “silencing” him and other conservatives.
 Trump has also argued, without evidence, that Twitter CEO Jack Dorsey “succumbed to the coercion efforts of Democratic lawmakers.”

-Taylor Bulowich, a spokesman for Trump, did not immediately respond to a request for comment Wednesday.
+Taylor Budowich, a spokesman for Trump, did not immediately respond to a request for comment Wednesday.
 Neither Linda Cuadros nor a spokesperson for the American Conservative Union, who are listed as co-plaintiffs in Trump’s lawsuit, immediately responded to requests for comment.
 A spokesperson for Twitter did not immediately respond to a request for comment.

 The ruling comes as Trump is fighting social media companies in the courts over alleged censorship issues, while simultaneously attempting to launch his own social media platform to, as he wrote, “stand up to the tyranny of Big Tech.”
-The former president announced last week he would be starting a new platform called Truth Social, even as pranksters were able to post a picture of a defecating pig to the “donaldjtrump” account on an unreleased test version of the site.
+The former president announced last week that he would be starting a new platform called Truth Social, even as pranksters were able to post a picture of a defecating pig to the “donaldjtrump” account on an unreleased test version of the site.

 “We live in a world where the Taliban has a huge presence on Twitter, yet your favorite American President has been silenced,” Trump said.
 “This is unacceptable.”

 Twitter banned Trump after the Jan.
-6 uprising, saying they had made the decision “due to the risk of further incitement of violence.”
-The company noted two tweets in which the former president said that he would not be going to the inauguration and that his supporters would have “a GIANT VOICE long into the future.”
+6 uprising, saying it had made the decision “due to the risk of further incitement of violence.”
+The company noted two tweets in which the then-president said that he would not be going to the inauguration and that his supporters would have “a GIANT VOICE long into the future.”

 Months after Trump was banned from Twitter, Facebook and YouTube, he filed class-action lawsuits against the companies in July.
 The lawsuits, which legal experts and business associations say have little chance of succeeding in court, allege the companies violated Trump’s First Amendment rights by suspending his accounts.
 The First Amendment protects against censorship by the government, not by private companies.